kirillgenets/js-design-patterns/patterns/structural-patterns/decorator/README.md

   - keeps a link to the **Component** object and defines an interface appropriate to the **Component** interface;
 - **ConcreteDecorator**
   - adds additional responsibilities to the component;

+## Relationship

+The **Decorator** redirects requests to the **Component** object.
+Can also perform additional operations after redirection.

+## Results

+The **Decorator** pattern has at least 2 pros:

+- it has more flexibility than with static inheritance;
+- it lets us avoid overloaded with methods top levels of the hierarchy;

+And 2 cons:

+- the decorator and its component are not identic;
+- lots of small objects;

+## Our example